kikugo/Search-Wise/README.md

 ## Features

-- Web scraping of online courses
+- Web scraping of online courses from Analytics Vidhya
 - Smart search functionality using sentence transformers
 - Interactive web interface with Streamlit
-- Course filtering by difficulty and price (free/paid)
+- Course filtering by difficulty, price, rating, and duration
-- Sorting options for search results
+- Autocomplete suggestions for search queries
 - Pagination of search results
-- Data visualization of top search results
+- Data visualization of search results

 ## Installation